AlanFreed/PhysicalFields.jl/README_PhysicalScalars.md

 For a scalar field, use the type
 ```
 struct PhysicalScalar <: PhysicalField
-    x::MReal            # value of a scalar in its specified system of units
+    value::MReal            # value of a scalar in its specified system of units
-    u::PhysicalUnits    # physical units of the scalar
+    units::PhysicalUnits    # physical units of the scalar
 end
 ```
 The value held by a scalar is mutable.

-For an array of a scalar fields, use the type
+For an array of scalar fields, use the type
 ```
 struct ArrayOfPhysicalScalars
-    e::UInt32           # number of entries or elements held in the array
-    a::Vector           # array holding values of a physical scalar
+    array::MVector          # array holding values of a physical scalar
-    u::PhysicalUnits    # physical units of the scalar array
+    units::PhysicalUnits    # physical units of the scalar array
 end
 ```
-where all entries in an array have the same physical units.
+where all entries in the array have the same physical units.
 These array entries are mutable.

 ## Constructors

-There are two internal constructors.
-The first assumes the value of its field is zero, while the second assigns a value to this field.
+There are two kinds of internal constructors.
+The first constructor assigns zero(s) to its field, while the other constructors assigns value(s) to this field.

 ### PhysicalScalar